Menlo Park California

 When it became a private school, the mansion structure was remodeled and added to in order to adopt to being a school.
 There are some structures on the grounds, as well as additions made to the main mansion building; all done in the style of the original structure, or blending in as to not be an eye sore.
 Care was taken!

-The beginning of the Robert Coleman Mansion began with the The Bonanza firm, a wildly successful corporation who made a fortune on mining; a partnership made up of James Graham Fair, James C Flood and Robert Doyle and William S. O’Brien;Ireland-born.
-“The four dealt in mining stocks and operated silver mines on the Comstock Lode, and in 1873 discovered the great orebody known as the “Big Bonanza” in the Consolidated Virginia and California Mine, an orebody more than 1,200 feet deep, which yielded in March of that year as much as $632 per ton, and in 1877 nearly $190,000,000 altogether.”
+The beginning of the Robert Coleman Mansion began with the The Bonanza firm, a wildly successful corporation that made a fortune in the mining business, a partnership made up of James Graham Fair, James C Flood and Robert Doyle and Ireland-born William S. O’Brien.
+“The four dealt in mining stocks and operated silver mines on the Comstock Lode, and in 1873 discovered the great orebody known as the “Big Bonanza” in the Consolidated Virginia and California Mine, more than 1,200 feet deep, which yielded in March of that year as much as $632 per ton, and in 1877 nearly $190,000,000 altogether.”

-Needless to say, they were among the socially elite of San Francisco.
+Needless to say, they were among the social elite of San Francisco.
 They invested some of their money into valuable land and other promising opportunities.
 They started the Bank of Nevada in California.
-The Menlo Oaks area was owned by James C. Flood and Robert Doyle; land found on the exclusive peninsula.
-James Flood built his glorious Linden Towers described as being “Opulent” on the land he owned.
-The wealthy folk of San Francisco had their showcase mansions where they can party, entertain on the peninsula.
+The Menlo Oaks area was owned by James C. Flood and Robert Doyle.
+Flood built his glorious Linden Towers, described as being “opulent”, on the land he owned.
+The wealthy folk of San Francisco had their showcase mansions where they parties and entertained on the peninsula.

 William S. O’Brien had a sister, Maria O’Brien Coleman.
-Her son, James Valentine Coleman who was a San Mateo County Assemblyman and trained as a lawyer was betrothed to be married to socialite Carmelita Parrott Nuttall; the granddaughter of wealthy San Francisco banker, John Parrott.
+Her son, James Valentine Coleman, who was a San Mateo County Assemblyman and trained as a lawyer ,was betrothed to socialite Carmelita Parrott Nuttall, the granddaughter of a wealthy San Francisco banker, John Parrott.

-Maria wanted to give her son James Valentine Coleman, and his new bride, Carmelita a glorious present.
-She asked her brother William O’Brien if she could buy 165 acres of land in Menlo Oaks from Flood and Doyle.
+Maria wanted to give her son and his new bride a glorious present.
+She asked her brother if she could buy 165 acres of land in Menlo Oaks from Flood and Doyle.
 After doing so, she hired the talented architect and designer who built Flood’s Linden Towers, Augustus Laver.
-Laver used the classical Italian Renaissance style with the contemporary “picturesque aesthetics” which made the mansion classical yet modern for the time in which they lived.
-It was a popular gift; to build your adult children their own houses.
+Laver combined the classical Italian Renaissance style with the contemporary “picturesque aesthetics” which made the mansion classical yet modern for the time.
+It was a popular gift among the wealthy elite to build your adult children their own houses.

-The twenty-two room mansion took 2 years to build, but it was a vey impressive home that Carmelita and James just loved.
-It also was the perfect place to host lavish parties for San Franciscan elite.
-Carmelite and James had home in San Francisco while their mansion was being built.
+The twenty-two room mansion took two years to build, but it was a vey impressive home that Carmelita and James just loved.
+It was also the perfect place to host lavish parties for the San Franciscan elite.

-However, James and Carmelita didn’t get to move in at all because of a tragedy that happened in their San Francisco home on Taylor Street.
+However, James and Carmelita didn’t get to move in at all because of a tragedy.
 At 5:00 am, a loaded revolver discharged and killed Carmelita.
-Because of his social standing, the police believed James Coleman statement as truth, and decided that Carmelita’s death as accidental, and not a homicide.
-There were rumors that James was hard to live with, making their marriage a rocky one.
-She also had some issues according to what her sprit has shared with the living.
+Because of his social standing, he escaped police suspicion, and Carmelita’s death was ruled an accident.
+Despite this, there were rumors that James was hard to live with, and their marriage had been a rocky one.
+Carmelita also had some issues according to what her sprit has shared with the living.

 The story in the newspaper told this sad tale.
 “Carmelita had been wounded while unpacking her husband’s valise, from which fell a loaded revolver in such a manner as to send one of the balls into her tender body.
 The cruel missile entered near the centre of the abdomen and ranged upwards and to the left from a point just below the seventh rib.
 The hemorrhage was internal, and the physicians were powerless.”

-One wonders why Carmelita was unpacking her husband’s valise at 5:00 am in the morning.
+One wonders why Carmelita was unpacking her husband’s valise at 5:00 am.

 James never moved into their mansion.
-He may have rented out the mansion to other groups who wanted an event place.
-In 1905, he brought himself to finally sell the mansion and its acreage to a developer, Livingston Jenks.
+He may have rented it out to other groups who wanted an event place.
+In 1905, he finally brought himself to sell the mansion and its acreage to a developer, Livingston Jenks.
 Livingston subdivided the vast acreage into individual property lots, creating the Menlo Oaks neighborhood.
-People bought the lots, building summer homes or hunting cabins, The mansion became a rental.
+People bought the lots, and built summer homes or hunting cabins, The mansion became a rental.
 The killer 1906 San Francisco earthquake leveled many buildings, including the dormitories of the seminarians who were studying at Saint Patricks Church, located not far from the Coleman Mansion.

 During their stay in the mansion. a woman killed herself by throwing herself down one of the steep stairways.
-Perhaps she was a former, unstable girlfriend of one of the seminarians.
+Perhaps she was a former girlfriend of one of the seminarians.
 Or perhaps she was a pregnant woman who worked there.

 HISTORY OF MANIFESTATIONS

-People who were excited about an upcoming event and look forward to their life afterward, can be restless and disappointed when they die suddenly.
-They may try to stay and participate as much as they can, trying to make up for what was taken from them because they feel they died too early, and are not ready to leave this world just yet.
+People who in life are excited about upcoming events and look forward to them, can be restless and disappointed when they die suddenly.
+They may try to stay and participate as much as they can, trying to make up for what was taken from them, and are not ready to leave this world just yet.

-Carmelita was so looking forward into living in this glorious mansion, and having a family, even if her husband was difficult.
+Carmelita was looking forward to living in this glorious mansion, and having a family, even if her husband was difficult.
 When she was killed by a bullet, all her dreams for this world were dashed.
-So, she has chosen to spend her after-life in her mansion, and enjoying the children who come to this school, which is the closest opportunity she has to having a family.
+So, she has chosen to spend her afterlife in her mansion, and is enjoying the children who come to this school, which is the closest opportunity she has to having a family.

-Spirits who are pleased with the way the living is using their special building in this world, sometimes like to visit and enjoy what the living are doing there.
+Spirits who are pleased with the way the living are using their special building, sometimes like to visit and enjoy what they are doing there.

 Adultery or perceived adultery often causes pain, jealousy and sometimes murder.

 Some think that James Coleman’s statement about his wife’s death was suspicious.
-One theory is that he found out about his wife’s infidelity and got so mad that the gun came out.
+One theory is that he found out about his wife’s infidelity and got so mad that he pulled the gun out.
 Perhaps he was only threatening to shoot her, and the gun went off accidentally.

-Guilt about difficult decisions or misbehavior that resulted in sorrowful consequences can cause guilt.
+Guilt about difficult decisions or misbehavior resulting in sorrowful consequences can cause more guilt.
 According to a seance done at the Peninsula School, Carmelita made a big confession of her own secret pleasures.

-Described as being a thin woman that appears shimmering green.
+Described as being a thin woman who appears shimmering green.

 She likes to use the attic area as her private space, as it isn’t used much by the living.

-There are 50 years of stories told by children and adults of seeing an apparition of a thin woman dressed in green, of shimmering lights and of unexplained footsteps, which have continued to this day.
+There are 50 years of stories told by children and adults who speak of seeing the apparition of a thin woman dressed in green, of shimmering lights, and of unexplained footsteps, which have continued to this day.

-A former director thinks this resident ghost likes the children & staff, and is a kindly presence in the school, as she likes to appear a lot and has never hurt anybody at the school.
+A former director thinks this resident ghost likes the children and staff, and is a kindly presence in the school, as she likes to appear a lot and has never hurt anybody.

 Teacher Starr’s Experiences

-Starr also met this green woman spirit on another instance while alone in a pitch dark hallway.
+Starr also met her on another instance while alone in a pitch dark hallway.
 Upon seeing her, he turned on the light.
 She didn’t disappear, so Starr and the green lady ghost just studied each other for a time.

 In front of his awe-struck friends, a student ran right through the green lady ghost when she suddenly appeared to them.